steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ![Creating a Modulation Matrix Page Tabs ENV3](../images/Creating-a-Mod-Matrix-PageTabs-ENV3.png)

-5. Select the MATRIX group and set the following properties.
+5. Select the MATRIX group and set the following properties:

 #### Properties